How to Configure VPN on a Router?

 What is a Virtual Private Network (VPN)?

-How a VPN Router Works?
+How does a VPN Router work?

 A router is a device that joins devices and/or networks together and routes traffic between them.
 A VPN is configured on a router to convert it into a VPN router.
 By using a VPN router, you can easily tunnel the data traffic, for which your VPN service provider does not provide any VPN connection.
-Configuring VPN on a router means that you don’t have to configure the VPN on each of your systems within the network.
+Configuring a VPN on a router means that you don’t have to configure the VPN on each of your systems within the network.

 Configuring a VPN on Router for your System